 Let’s be honest.
 The first $100,000 is the hardest $100,000 to save.

-If you cash out work-based retirement plans every time you change jobs, even if it's only $10,000 or $20,000, you'll always be starting over and never build the kind of financial security you need.
+If you cash out work-based retirement plans every time you change jobs, you’ll always be starting over and never build the kind of financial security you need.

 If you’re making regular contributions and rolling old 401(k) plans into your IRA, it won’t take long before it becomes the single biggest asset you have.